new-proimage/npg-selection-lists/README.md

 * Opera

 ## 2. Use
-Set To List component is based on `Ember.Components`, thus it can be instantiated from the Handlebars template:
+Selection Lists component is based on `Ember.Components`, thus it can be instantiated from the Handlebars template:

 		<script type="text/x-handlebars">